Amir-Rastkhadiv/fun-gym/README.md

     - My job is to run a business and be a fan.
 Even at the beginning, you should advertise something about your business to respect your users and to ensure that they are treated appropriately if you can tell them that the site is under construction.
 Perhaps it will be just a simple webpage.

+-  #### Returning visitor goals:

+     - As a return visitor, I'm interested in learning about personal trainers, their expertise, and classes in general.
+     - Along with the customer service/client care team, please provide the contact information of the key staff and how to reach each department.
+     - Pictures of important events would be helpful.
+Membership Achievements.
+If heroes exist, please include them.

+     - Visualizing actual events is essential.
+Achievement registries If heroes exist, list them.

+     - Updates to the website should be consistent with the previous page.
+Users will find it too frustrating if the site map is drastically changed.
+Like my first visit, I expect that it maintains the same valuable features.

+     - I am interested in viewing or downloading the Fun Gym white paper.

+     - I want to see advice on how to complete the registration form step by step—something like completed sample forms and a list of requirements before attending in personal information for corresponding address or post box.

+     - As a student/parent,  I'm interested in learning about holiday packages.
+Or any events for half term.

+     -  Designers expect images to be of adequate resolution, so they do not appear pixelated or stretched, and external links open in a new tab when clicked.Implement a website whose purpose is

+     - Further aims from the design team's point of view are that developing a website that aims for an easy-to-understand solution is evident to a new user without consulting supporting documentation.Describe the needs and expectations associated with the user stories.

+      - As an investor/ocharities/organizations/ public visitors we are looking for the way to book meeting with the managers or the owner for our cooperation.

+      -  Professional visitors/investors/charities/organizations/public visitors are interested in meeting /seating with the managers or the owner for further engagements and potential cooperation.
+Therefore, we need access to the appropriate contact page.

+      - As an applicant, I expect to see details about the job opportunities and the efficient way to apply.

+    -   #### Frequent User Goals
+        1. A memorable experience could motivate me to visit the terms and conditions for extending membership quickly and easily or applying for further services.
+Thus, I expect it to maintain its value as I join and to keep it super and upper.
+So, I am interested in giving feedback page.

+        2. It would be great to have a page for membership cancellations or complaints.

+        3. The frequent users of the fun gym are eagerly awaiting new features, content, classes, staff, challenging matches, and new branches for engaging further with a fun gym.

+        4. The design team, web developers, colleagues seek outstanding craftsmanship in all phases of fun gym web development, namely design, development, and implementation.

+    -   #### Owner/Developer/Designer strategy plans
-    - I am Amir Rastkhadivmasouleh.
+        I am Amir Rastkhadivmasouleh.
 As you may be aware, I am in charge of design.
 I deal with Fun Gym web development too.
-For this project, I am responsible for creating the Fun Gym website that addresses the above expectation to the best of my ability and handling any problems.
-Also, as an owner, I have been following all presented strategies, and for my views, I provided the following strategy plans offered here by the time.
+For this project, I am responsible for creating the Fun Gym website that addresses the above expectations and handling any problems to the best of my ability.
+Furthermore, as an owner, I considered all the presented purposes methodologies, and I have provided the following strategic plans offered here at the time to reflect my view.

-    -  #### Returning visitor goals:  Time Visitor Goals Investors:

-     - I am an investor interested in learning who owns FUN GYM.
-     - I want to have a contact form or contact email or  phone number to be connectend to the owner/manager

-    -   #### Returning Visitor Goals

-        1. A memorable experience could motivate me to visit the terms and conditions for extending membership quickly and easily or applying for furtehr services.
-        2.
-        3.

-    -   #### Frequent User Goals
-        1.
-        2.
-        3.

 - ### SCOPE OVERVIEW (FUNCTIONAL SPECIFICATIONS AND CONTENT REQUIREMENTS) Currently, we are trying to align the goals with the strategic objectives and use WH questioning techniques to move slowly forward with the scope of work, but we will need to modify our approach.
 Why?